 The exterior of the building is Gothic and brooding, while things get much more airy and breezy once you step in through the door.
 The pub was recently renovated and is modern and stylish.

-For a while it was believed to have been built on the site of Shakespeare’s “The Globe” theatre.
+For a while it was believed to have been built on the site of Shakespeare’s “The Globe” theatre, hence its name.
 While that’s been debunked, the name stuck, and it does have at least one artistic claim to fame – it was the pub Bridget Jones lived above in Bridget Jones’ Diary.

-This is a gastropub serving tasty British classics, and there’s also a good selection of drinks including the Borough Market Pale Ale, which is fitting.
+This is a gastropub serving tasty British classics, and there’s also a good selection of beers on pump including the Borough Market Pale Ale, which is fitting.

 The Market Porter

-With colourful flowers cascading down its exterior, the Market Porter is surely one of the prettiest pubs near London Bridge.
+With colourful flowers cascading down its exterior, the Market Porter is one of the prettiest pubs in the area.

 The pub is proudly British, offering up beer, cider and wine from classic labels like Guinness and Aspall Cider.
 There’s also a generous wine list, sourced from all over the world.